MichaelBell/tt06-tinyQV/docs/info.md

 # How it works

 TinyQV is a small Risc-V SoC, implementing the RV32E instruction set, with a couple of caveats:
-- Addresses are 28-bits
+* Addresses are 28-bits
-- gp is hardcoded to 0x1000, tp is hardcoded to 0x8000000.
+* gp is hardcoded to 0x1000, tp is hardcoded to 0x8000000.

 Instructions are read using QSPI from Flash, and a QSPI PSRAM is used for memory.
 The QSPI clock and data lines are shared between the flash and the RAM, so only one can be accessed simultaneously.

 Code can only be executed from flash.
 Data can be read from flash and RAM, and written to RAM.

-The SoC includes a UART, and I plan to also add an SPI controller.
+The SoC includes a UART and an SPI controller.

 ## Address map